If Final Cut Pro isn't working

 Don't try to store Final Cut Pro libraries in these locations:

 On a storage device you're using for Time Machine backups.

 On the Desktop or in the Documents folder with Desktop & Documents turned on in iCloud Settings.

 Check that you're using a supported media format.

-For any external devices you’re using, such as cameras, storage devices or interfaces, check with the manufacturer for software or firmware updates.
-Follow the manufacturer’s instructions when updating.
+For any external devices you're using like cameras, storage devices, or interfaces, check with the manufacturer for software or firmware updates.
+Follow the manufacturer's instructions when updating.